 Q) What is inheritance?

-The process by which one class acquires the properties and functionalities of another class.
+The process by which one class acquires the properties and functionalities of another class is called inheritance.
 Inheritance brings reusability of code in a java application.
-Read more here.
+Refer: Guide to Inheritance in Java.

 When a class extends more than one classes then it is called multiple inheritance.
 Java doesn’t support multiple inheritance whereas C++ supports it, this is one of the difference between java and C++.
-Refer this: Why java doesn’t support multiple inheritance?
+Refer: Why java doesn’t support multiple inheritance?

 Q) What is Polymorphism and what are the types of it?

 Polymorphism is the ability of an object to take many forms.
 The most common use of polymorphism in OOPs is to have more than one method with the same name in a single class.
-There are two types of polymorphism: static polymorphism and dynamic polymorphism, read them in detail here.
+There are two types of polymorphism: static polymorphism and dynamic polymorphism.
+Refer these guides to understand the polymorphism concept in detail: 1) Java Polymorphism 2) Types of Polymorphism

 Q) Can we override a static method?